bbrewington/docs.getdbt.com/website/docs/docs/core/pip-install.md

 ### Install prereleases of dbt-adapters

-dbt-adapters are only compatible with dbt Core 1.8+.
-If you are on dbt Core v1.7 or below, follow the steps to upgrade to v1.8+ to install prereleases of dbt-adapters.
+dbt-adapters are only compatible with dbt Core 1.8 and higher.
+If you're on dbt Core v1.7 or lower, follow these steps to upgrade to v1.8 or higher to install prereleases of dbt-adapters.

 ```shell
 python -m pip uninstall -y dbt-adapters